MISMO COMPLIANT

 Can a lien waiver be notarized remotely?

 Some lien waivers may be notarized online when accepted by the receiving party.
-Requirements vary by state, contract, lender, title company, and project owner.
 Always confirm whether notarization is required for your specific lien waiver and whether the receiving party accepts remote online notarization.

 Ready to Notarize Your Document?